LAST UPDATED ON May 31, 2022 ‐ 3 Comments

 Long Term Thinking Company speaks with a consistent voice in a consistent way.
 Customers develop a sense of trust from this unchanging identity and perceive it as authenticity.

-It’s important to ensure that the messages you send out, from your marketing collateral down to how your customer care team speaks to people, are right for your brand.
-Because if a brand can’t build a consistent identity, customers may assume that the brand itself isn’t consistent, and therefore, not reliable. (source)
+It’s important to ensure that the messages you send out, from your marketing collateral down to how your customer care and sales teams speak to people, are right for your brand.

 Build an emotional connection

 Do you feel an emotional connection with generic online retailers like Amazon or Walmart?
 Probably not.
-Now think about how you feel about the local “mom and pop” shop in your hometown; it’s most likely a completely different feeling.
+Now, think about how you feel about the local “mom and pop” shop in your hometown.
+It’s most likely a completely different feeling.
 That kind of emotional connection is what happens when you develop a long-term customer relationship.
 It may be easier for small businesses, but large companies like Patagonia and Nike also excel at this.

 Short Term Thinking Company is perceived as a faceless megacorp that simply wants to maximize profits at all costs.
-There’s zero emotional connection, it’s just where one goes to “do business.”
+There’s zero emotional connection; it’s just where one goes to “do business.”

 79% of customers say that they want brands to show that they understand and care about them before they buy anything.
-Businesses that perceive the importance of building customer relationships develop an emotional connection towards them and retain with them for a long time. (source)
+Businesses that perceive the importance of building customer relationships develop an emotional connection towards them and stay with them for a long time. (source)

-Gain insights into your customers
+Gain insights from customers

 Short Term Thinking Company sells once to customers and then ignores them, missing out on potentially valuable feedback.